Skip to content Accessibility statement

 2. The criteria for the award of PGR degrees

-2.1 The degrees of PhD, EngD, MPhil and MA/MSc (by research) are all obtained by research and are assessed through the submission of a thesis (or equivalent) and, in the majority of cases, an oral examination.
+2.1 The degrees of PhD, EngD, and MPhil are obtained by research and are assessed through the submission of a thesis (or equivalent) and an oral examination.
+The degrees of MA/MSc (by research) are obtained by research and are assessed through the submission of a thesis (or equivalent) and, where required, an oral examination.

 2.2 The degrees of PhD and EngD are Doctoral degrees (level 8 of The Framework for Higher Education Qualifications in Degree-Awarding Bodies in England, Wales and Northern Ireland (FHEQ), and third cycle (Doctoral) qualifications within A Framework for Qualifications of the European Higher Education Area (QF-EHEA)).